AbhilashBinkam/tech-stack-theory/README.md

 * Fault tolerant --> we loose a node or the server went down but we can still continue operating as not data will be lost.
 High Availability
 * Decentralized cluster management (Gossip Protocol) --> Redis cluster uses gossip protocol amongst nodes to communicate on what the configuration of the cluster is all about. we can also send any command to any cluster node inorder to change the cluster.
 There is no single node which can acts like an orchestrator in Redis cluster, every node participates.

+## Data Sharding in Redis Cluster

+* Every key that we store into Redis Cluster is associated with hashslot.
+There are 0 ~ 16383 hashslots.
+Let's assume that these hasslots are divided into 3 parts and allocated to 3 master nodes.
+Each master nodes have 2 replicas configured as shown in the image.
+If the master goes down then the replica will take the place of master

+![data sharing redis][data-sharing-redis]

 ## How to achieve Persistance in Redis Cluster?

+Below are the two ways to achieve persistence in Redis Cluster

+AOF(Append Only File) is written everytime a user sends a command/write command to REDIS Cluster appendfsync - fulshes the AOF file to disk

 1. redis_cluster.conf

-> appendonly yes - AOF(Append Only File) is written everytime a user sends a command to REDIS Cluster
+> appendonly yes
-> appendfsync no - fulshes the AOF file to disk
+> appendfsync no
-	always -- for every single write to cluster the file is flushed to disk immediately every second -- once a second the file is flushed to disk no -- which allows the OS to use the default flushing option (30 sec)

 use the above two commands combination to persist the data in REDIS.
+Other available options for appendfsync

+> appendfsync always

+for every single write to cluster the file is flushed to disk immediately

+> appendfsync every second

+once a second the file is flushed to disk

+> appendfsync no

+which allows the OS to use the default flushing option (30 sec)

 2. RDB file - snapshot i.e very consice and very efficiently stored and is useful for backup purposes.

 NOTE: when we do RDB save, the redis instance(node) must fork and this can have performance degradation for client.
 Hence we do RBD saves only on replicas and with CRON expressions. we don't interrupt the master which is taking client requests.

+## Sample real-time implementation of redis-cluster specifications

+* 32 masters, 64 slaves
+* 25 GB per instance
+* 8 instances per host
+* 12,000 total RPS

+## REDIS is single threaded and we get more value for money if we co-locate instances on a single host

 ## REDIS Cluster for Sessions
 Challenge: Latency (How to debug in REDIS)